NixImagery/Niximagery/_drafts/2020-04-07-sunshine-walks.md

 The remaining half dozen frames were made in short exercise trips out the back door during the continuing COVID-19 restrictions.

 ![](/img/20-4-7-Kodak-E100-1.jpg)

+Blossom is so photogenic, and we are lucky to be living in a place where there is plenty to be found.

 ## The camera